Defaqto logoDefaqto 5 star rated Travel Insurance Comprehensive and Signature cover

 Things to do in central Portugal:

 Dive deep into history with a visit to Tomar.
-Its 850-year-old monastery that was once the headquarters of the Knights Templar, a place historians will love.
+Its 850-year-old monastery that was once the headquarters of the Knights Templar, a place historians will love, with its UNESCO World Heritage Convent of Christ.

 The Ria de Aveiro Estuary, Tagus International Natural Park and Sao Jacinto Dunes Natural Reserve are all excellent spots to go birdwatching.